Skip Maine state header navigation

 NFIRS 5.0 Design & User Documentation

-The NFIRS 5.0 Documentation is available for download from the NFIRS website.
-Go to NFIRS Userís Homepage Page, login and click on the link for Download Documentation.
-The documentation provides the user complete instructions on how to use the NFIRS 5.0 reporting software.
+The NFIRS 5.0 Documentation is available for download from the NFIRS website at https://www.nfirs.fema.gov/users/usersdocs.shtmusersdocs.
+The documentation provides the user with complete instructions on how to use the NFIRS 5.0 reporting software, as well as a Complete Reference Guide that contains the codes to use during data entry.

 |Copyright © 2005 All rights reserved.|